-This palace was a royal seat in the 14th century and it hosted the famous meeting of the Hungarian, Polish and Czech rulers in 1335.
-Just to illustrate its significance: ‘Visegrád countries’ is still a key notion of Hungarian diplomacy.
+This palace was a royal seat in the 14th century.
+It hosted the famous meeting of the Hungarian, Polish and Czech rulers in 1335.
+Just to illustrate the significance of this meeting: ‘Visegrád countries’ is a key notion of Hungarian diplomacy even today.

 Have you visited any of these castles?
 Don’t hesitate to share your thoughts!